 Venture beyond Prague’s tourist hotspots and you’ll discover a quirkier side to the city.
 With an abundance of offbeat venues, hip boutiques and trendy eateries, the Czech capital gives Berlin and London a run for its money.
-Make like the cool crowd and seek out these hipster-friendly places next time you’re in Prague.
+Make like the hipsters and seek out our pick of the coolest spots in Prague.

 The minimalist interior at BOHO certainly makes a pleasant change from your average second-hand store.
 Browse an eclectic assortment of vintage fashion and homeware sourced from flea markets alongside retro-style BOHO brand pieces.